Mohammed-Alrawaf/System-Architecture-Dojo/Executive-Knowledge-Base/Superforecasting-Log.md

 ### Illusion of Knowledge

-- Humans are overconfident in their understanding
+- Humans are overconfident, but the deeper issue is:
-- We don’t measure prediction accuracy
+  - we unknowingly replace hard questions with easier ones
+- The brain prefers quick answers (System 1), even when wrong
-- Certainty is often an illusion
+- Certainty often comes from answering the wrong problem

 **Architecture Application:**
-- Avoid presenting solutions as “certain”
-- Start expressing decisions in probabilities
+- Always ask: “What question am I actually answering?”
+- Challenge first solutions — they may solve a simplified problem
+- Avoid “clean designs” that ignore real constraints

 ---